CEG4110-Team-Jacob/Project/Deliverables/SoftwareDevelopmentPlan.md

 ## Administrivia

 Meetings: Agenda for the week, Evaluation of the previous week.
+20 minutes

 ## Development Methodology